riceissa/breathing/doc.md

 # Breathing exercises

 Reminder that none of these exercises will work if you can't breathe through your nose comfortably.
 See the section [Clearing your nose] for how to unblock your nose.

+one of the things i've personally found frustrating is when people say "just do buteyko" or they link to a video with super vague instructions. so, at the risk of overfitting to my own experience, i'm going to give pretty precise instructions for exercises and aspirationally try to make them be difficult to misinterpret.

 ## Main exercise: relaxed silent breathing